asadadams/simple-electron-react-boilerplate/README.md

       ```
             git clone --depth=1 https://github.com/asadadams/simple-electron-react-boilerplate
       ```
+  * Copy the contents of node_modules into a different directory
   * Install packages
       ```
         npm install
       ```
   **Make sure all packages are installed**

+  * Copy back the previous node_modules folders back and replace them

 ## Usage
 To start development